-In May 2019, Vermont became the most recent state to officially replace Columbus Day with Indigenous Peoples' Day on the second Monday in October.
-Vermont joined seven other states — North Carolina, Alaska, South Dakota, Oregon, Minnesota, Maine and New Mexico — plus the District of Columbia and at least 130 cities across the United States that have repealed Columbus Day over the tainted legacy of the 15th-century explorer.
+At least eight states — Vermont, North Carolina, Alaska, South Dakota, Oregon, Minnesota, Maine and New Mexico — plus the District of Columbia and more than 130 cities across the United States that have repealed Columbus Day over the tainted legacy of the 15th-century explorer.

 When Columbus Met the Taíno ...

 But then a new image of Columbus began to emerge.
 From his journals, we learn that when Columbus first met the peaceful indigenous Taíno people of the Caribbean islands, whom he described as "very well made, with very handsome bodies, and very good countenances" who didn't "carry nor know anything of arms," his first thought was to enslave them.
 "They would make good servants...
 With fifty men they can all be subjugated and made to do what is required of them," Columbus wrote.

 On Columbus' second voyage to the Americas, he rounded up 1,500 native Arawak Indians (Taíno is an Arawak subgroup) — men, women and children — and held them in pens while his ships prepared to sail back to Spain.
 He chose 500 of the best specimens to be taken to Europe and sold as slaves.
 Two hundred Arawak died on the journey.